 Fact Sheet: e-freight and e-Air Waybill (e-AWB)

 e-freight is an industry-wide program that aims to build a paperless, end-to-end transportation process for air cargo.
-It involves the entire air cargo supply chain.

-The e-freight project includes the following three pillars:
+e-freight includes three pillars:

 - Targets for 2015 and 2016 are 45% and 80% e-AWB uptake

-Key focus for 2013
+Key focus for 2015

 - Implementation of e-freight can bring operational efficiency of between 19% and 48% for export/import/transit processes for an airline, and between 8% and 44% for forwarders, according to case studies.
 In addition, increase in trade and growth of air cargo is expected to be generated from the improved service and visibility delivered to shippers.

-- e-AWB penetration on feasible lanes: 10.2% in October 2013
+- e-AWB penetration on feasible lanes: 20.7% in October 2014

 - The current e-AWB network covers over 85% of worldwide trade (the e-AWB network corresponds to locations where the legal framework has been created to allow an electronic contract of carriage)